juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 Win8.1x64 Nvidia driver 416.xx allows to select GPU as PhysX, but does Not work. </br>

-to make PhysX work with GPU HW in Windows, is installing an older GPU from (2009-2015) </br>
+to make PhysX work with GPU HW in Windows: </br>
+Requires installing an older GPU from (2009-2015) </br>
 that requires Windows driver 377.xx to 416.xx </br>
 haven't tested Linux 390.xx / 340.xx drivers </br>